FAQs

 • You need assistance satisfying Single Bed Certification requirements.

-• You would like us to directly talk to the patient, family or friends of the patient.
+• You would like us to talk directly to your patient or the family or friends of your patient.
 The PCL line is available only to health care professionals who are in a provider-patient relationship with the patient.

 Yes.
-Our adult psychiatrists are able to consult with you about patients with a substance use disorder, and we have addiction psychiatrists you can consult with on complex cases.
+Our adult psychiatrists are able to consult with you about patients with substance use disorders, and we have addiction psychiatrists you can consult with on more complex cases if needed.

 Callers will be offered the option to transfer to the Partnership Access Line for child and adolescent psychiatry questions, or to the Perinatal PCL line for perinatal psychiatry questions.